microROS/rclc/README.md

 Please notice the following issues/limitations:

-*   rclc package support the communication types subscriptions and timers (services, clients and guard conditions are not supported yet)
+*   The rclc executor is single-threaded.
+You cannot create nodes in multiple threads and manage the corresponding subscriptions/services/etc. by one executor.

 ## Bloom Release Status of Code Repository ros2/rclc